10th Annual Jack Fletcher GM Memorial Tug-O-War

 This event commemorates the life and community service of Lt COL Jack Fletcher GM.
 Jack served 31 years in the Army, the last eight in the Reserves.
 After leaving the Army, he became Chief Superintendent in the Commonwealth Police – the forerunner to the Australian Federal Police.

 Jack settled in Bungendore and was a long time member of the Bungendore Show Society until his passing in November 2008.
 His widow, Margaret, approached the Bungendore Show Society with a proposal to run a tug-o-war competition at the 2009 Bungendore Show as a memorial to Jack.

-Thanks to the continuing support of Mrs. Margaret Fletcher, Steve Williams and Bungendore Rural, the prize money for the winner of the final best of three pull-offs in each of the Competition Groups in 2017 will be as follows:
+Thanks to the generous support of the Fletcher Family and Greg Simms of BRural, the prize money for the winner of the final best of three pull-offs in each of the Competition Groups in 2023 will be as follows:

-The Prize Money should be given to a charity or community cause of the winner’s choice.
+The Prize Money should preferably be donated to a local charity or community cause of the winner’s choice.